wagtail/outreachy/2023/Wepngong-Maureen/README.md

 - [x] Fork the [wagtail.org repository](https://github.com/wagtail/wagtail.org) and set up your own copy for development, either in Gitpod or on your own computer.
 - [x] Contribute a solution to the issue you selected, by reproducing it on your copy of the project, and submitting a pull request to the main project.
 - [ ] TBC – Additional tasks specific to the Outreachy application process.

+### Research
+1. Wagtail's Outreachy participation 2023: https://github.com/wagtail/outreachy: This repository contains all resources for Wagtail’s participation to Outreachy in December 2023: for contributors, mentors, and coordinators.
+It includes a contributor guide, coordinator guide, project ideas, and more.
+2. Wagtail CMS Blog: https://wagtail.org/blog/our-outreachy-projects-in-2023/: This blog post provides an overview of Wagtail's participation in Outreachy 2023 and the projects that are being worked on.
+3. Wagtail CMS Documentation: https://docs.wagtail.io/en/stable/: This documentation provides detailed information about Wagtail CMS, including installation instructions, tutorials, and API reference.
+4. Wagtail CMS GitHub Repository: https://github.com/wagtail/wagtail: This is the official GitHub repository for Wagtail CMS.
+It includes the source code for the project, as well as issues and pull requests.

+Specific project ideas I'm interested in:
+**The accessibility project:
+The Wagtail accessibility project aims to make Wagtail CMS more accessible to people with disabilities.
+This includes improving the accessibility of the Wagtail user interface, as well as providing guidance and tools for developers to create accessible websites with Wagtail.

+I am particularly interested in the accessibility project because I believe that it is important to make websites accessible to everyone, regardless of their ability.
+I am also interested in learning more about web accessibility and how to best implement it in Wagtail.